It’s 2023 and anything could happen. For many marketers, that’s the problem.

 This trend could also mean that other types of content will be interactive.
 Think product-recommendation quizzes, calculators and decision trees.

-“After two years of doom and gloom, people just want to PLAY.”
+“After three years of doom and gloom, people just want to PLAY.”

 Vimeo’s CMO, Harris Beber, told The Drum that the goal of the quiz was for people “to have fun, learn something about themselves in our NSFW reality, and – hopefully – connect the dots between Vimeo powering a video-first work world.”